Skip to content

 Why is he called Viracocha?

 The name Viracocha was very significant in the Andean world.
 Viracocha was considered a great creator deity.
-That's why the name of this ruler sounds particularly powerful and solemn.
+That's why this ruler's name sounds particularly powerful and solemn.

-For Perusino, this is naturally exciting right away: "Is he named after a god?"
+For Perusino, this is immediately exciting: "Is he named after a god?"
 Perusina would ask more precisely: "What does that mean for the people of Cusco?"

-The name shows how closely intertwined rule and religion were among the Incas.
-A Sapa Inca was not just a political leader.
+The name shows how closely rule and religion were linked among the Incas.
+A Sapa Inca was not only a political leader.
 He also had important symbolic meaning.

-Perusina and Perusino discover signs of sun, water, and clouds with Viracocha Inca
+Perusina and Perusino discovering signs of sun, water and clouds with Viracocha Inca

 A time before the great change

-Viracocha Inca lived at a time when Cusco wanted to grow but also faced dangers and disputes.
-The empire was not yet the massive Tawantinsuyu that later connected large parts of the Andes.
+Viracocha Inca lived at a time when Cusco wanted to grow, but also faced dangers and disputes.
+The empire was not yet the enormous Tawantinsuyu that later connected large parts of the Andes.

-That is precisely why his story is interesting.
+This is precisely why his story is interesting.
 It leads directly to the time when Pachacútec played a major role.
-Under Pachacútec, the Inca Empire changed dramatically.
+Under Pachacútec, the Inca Empire changed significantly.

 In short: Viracocha Inca was the eighth Sapa Inca.
-His time stands between the early rulers of Cusco and the great rise of the Inca Empire.
+His era stands between the early rulers of Cusco and the great rise of the Inca Empire.

 What Perusina and Perusino learn from this

-Perusina primarily remembers this about Viracocha Inca: history is not just about the most famous names.
+Perusina remembers about Viracocha Inca above all: history does not only consist of the most famous names.
 Some rulers are important because they stand at a threshold.

-Perusino finds it exciting that one of the most famous periods of Inca history begins after Viracocha Inca.
+Perusino finds it exciting that after Viracocha Inca, one of the best-known periods of Inca history begins.
 For him, it feels like the moment before a great adventure.

 Both understand: before something great emerges, there is often a time full of questions, decisions, and uncertainty.

-Viracocha Inca looks out at Cusco and the Andes with Perusina and Perusino
+Viracocha Inca looking at Cusco and the Andes with Perusina and Perusino

 Discover more

 If you want to understand the sequence of the Sapa Inca, you can continue from here.
 Before Viracocha Inca came Yáhuar Huácac.
-He was followed by Pachacútec, one of the most famous Inca rulers.
+After him came Pachacútec, one of the most famous Inca rulers.

 Your own figure